 - Read our full Legacy Family Tree review

-Family Tree Maker is a great tool for compiling a family free, and it has had some big improvements for the 2019 edition (which is the latest version, even in 2020).
+Family Tree Maker is a great tool for compiling a family free, and it has had some big improvements for the latest edition.
 What's new for the latest version?
 You get to undo the last 1000 changes (called Turn Back Time), and there's a cloud-based service that allows you to store your tree online and let multiple people edit it.
 You also get smaller data fields like historical weather and next of kin details, which were missing from the previous 2017 version.

 In our tests, Family Tree Maker performed well for data entry efficiency, scrapbooking tools and ease-of-use.
 Very few features require you open new windows, eliminating the possibility of getting lost in a sea of data.
 Charting is also easy so if you've never used software like this before, the learning curve is small.
 The scrapbooking features are also right at the top of the interface, where you can add photos, videos and other material to flesh out your family's story.

 On the negative side, this software is expensive, there are no warnings for when it thinks the content you are entering is inaccurate, and there is a real problem with the MacKiev website.
 When you try to buy Family Tree Maker you are bombarded with unskippable messages encouraging you to buy add-ons.
 We actually laughed out loud when after about 20 add-ons we were offered the chance to purchase an Ancestry mug before we could check out.
 Easily one of the worst shopping experiences we've ever seen on any website.

 - Read our full Family Tree Maker review